≡ Menu

 If you’re considering pursuing a career as an ultrasound tech, the program is rigorous and competitive, but the job can be quite rewarding.
 The field of Sonography is seeing tremendous growth across the country in part because of the relatively high salary and shorter education and training period.
 Most starting positions require just an Associate Degree.
 We will explore these topics further below, as well as connect you with accredited ultrasound technician schools where you can receive the education you need to become a sonographer.

-How to Become an Ultrasound Tech in PA
+How to Become an Ultrasound Technologist in PA

-• Choose the Right Program.
+• Choose an Accredited Ultrasound Program.
 Accreditation of the program itself, and not just the school, is one of the most important factors to consider when applying.
 If possible, select a program that has been accredited by the Commission on Accreditation of Allied Health Education Programs (CAAHEP).
 This will ensure that the education they provide will meet or exceed industry standards.
-Pennsylvania has 13 programs that have received this recognition.
+Pennsylvania has 12 programs that have received this recognition.

 • Get Your Degree.
-Sonographers must have a minimum of an Associate of Science degree in DMS.
+Sonographers must have a minimum of an Associate of Science degree in medical sonography.
 Some schools offer Accelerated Certificate programs to students who already hold a degree, and there are also Bachelor’s Degree programs available.

 Connect with Educational Programs near You